Willow Smith: 2019–2021: Willow, The Anxiety, R I S E, and Lately I Feel Everything

-2022–present: Coping Mechanism
+2022–present: Coping Mechanism, Empathogen

+In February 2022, a preview from Willow Smith's book Black Shield Maiden, co-written with Jess Hendel and set to be published through Penguin Random House, was shared on social media and criticized by users for depicting the Amazigh, an ethnic group indigenous to North Africa, as "thieves and slavers".
+Others have also critiqued the book for adopting a colonialist view of Muslim people.
+Critics and users have condemned Smith for the use of harmful racist as well as Islamophobic stereotypes in her novel, and have labelled the book as being orientalist.

-In February 2022, Willow announced that she had to pull out of Billie Eilish's Happier Than Ever World Tour due to production limitations.
+In February 2022, Smith pulled out of Billie Eilish's Happier Than Ever, The World Tour due to production limitations.
 On April 8, 2022, Smith featured on Camila Cabello's track "Psychofreak" from Cabello's third studio album Familia.
 A music video for the song was released on the same day, followed by a live performance on Saturday Night Live.

 Coping Mechanism is the fifth studio album by Smith.
 The album was released on October 7, 2022, through Roc Nation and Polydor, and features Yves Tumor.

-In June 2022, Smith broadcast "Maybe It's My Fault", the first single from her fifth studio album.
+In June 2022, Smith released "Maybe It's My Fault", the first single from her fifth studio album.

 In July 2022, Smith published the album art as well as the release date for the album.
 The following month, the singer put out "Hover Like a Goddess".

+In October 2022, Smith made her official musical guest debut on Saturday Night Live on October 8, 2022, the second episode of Season 48, hosted by Irish actor Brendan Gleeson, where she performed "Curious/Furious" and "Ur a Stranger".

+Her first single since Coping Mechanism, "Alone", was released in November 2023.
+Her next single, "Symptom of Life", was released in March 2024, followed by "Big Feelings" in April.
+The same day as the single's release, Smith announced her sixth studio album Empathogen, which was released May 4, 2024.

 Personal life

+In early May 2014, Moisés Arias, who was 20, was photographed shirtless sitting on a bed with 13-year-old Smith, who was clothed.
+The photo triggered an investigation into the Smith family by the Los Angeles County Department of Children and Family Services.
+The family was cleared.

 In June 2019, Smith revealed that she is bisexual, stating: "I love men and women equally".
 She also mentioned her support of polyamorous relationships and her desire to be in one.
+She is a practicing Hindu and has been actively seen following ISKCON, which follows the doctrine of Gaudiya Vaishnavism with a tradition which believes Krishna as the Supreme Lord.